AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 - Unable to remove a role when displaying list of subcommittee.
 - The index refers to the index number shown in the displayed list.
 - The index **must be a positive integer** 1, 2, 3, …​
+- User can delete multiple roles for a member at the same time.
+- If user wishes to remove multiple roles from a member, the member has to have all roles else the command will not go through.

 Examples:

 - `delete-role 1 r/Treasurer`
+- `delete-role 3 r/Secretary r/Treasurer`

 ---